mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/data-insights.md

 The data used here comes from one of our tutorials.
 For details, click [here](/sql/tutorials/home-rentals/).

-Before you see the Data Insights pane, you must run a `SELECT` query on your dataset.
+Before you see the Data Insights pane, you must run a `#!sql SELECT` query on your dataset.
 Let's have a look at the available features.

 ## Features